Nowruz – Persian New Year

 The festival falls on the first day of the first month of the Fasli calendar, followed by the Parsis.
 This falls in the month of March, according to the Gregorian calendar.

 Nowruz is the day of the vernal equinox and marks the beginning of spring in the Northern Hemisphere.
 It celebrates the rejuvenation of nature and the beginning of new life and is linked to fire.
 It occurs on 21 March, it is the moment when the sun crosses the celestial equator and equalizes night and day is calculated exactly every year, and families gather together to observe the rituals.

-It is marked by family and community gatherings, religious services, feasting, and gift giving.
-The ten days prior to Nouruz are for commemoration of the departed.
+It is marked by family and community gatherings, religious services, feasting, and gift-giving.
+The ten days prior to Nouruz are for the commemoration of the departed.
 A variety of grains and lentils are soaked so that they will germinate in time for the holiday.
 These green sprouts are added to a thanksgiving table that also holds a variety of other symbolic objects and foods such as bread, fruit, fresh vegetables, sugar cones, and decorated eggs.

 Although having Iranian and religious Zoroastrian origins, Nowruz has been celebrated by people from diverse ethnolinguistic communities for thousands of years.
 It is a secular holiday for most celebrants that is enjoyed by people of several different faiths but remains a holy day for Zoroastrians.

 In India a small religious community, which exists mostly in Mumbai, is Zoroastrianism, there are at least 100,000 Zoroastrians in India.
 The Zoroastrian groups are regarded as either Parsi or Irani depending on the time of migration to India.
 The word Parsi in the Persian language literally means “Persian”.

-In India Navroz is celebrated in August as here Shahenshahi Calendar is followed and it doesn’t take leap years in account as a result of which the Parsi New Year fall 200 days after it is celebrated in the world.
-The Parsi in India will celebrate Persian New Year on August 17, this year, while Zoroastrians in the world celebrate their New Year on March 21.
+In India, Navroz is celebrated in August as here Shahenshahi Calendar is followed and it doesn’t take leap years in the account as a result of which the Parsi New Year falls 200 days after it is celebrated in the world.
+The Parsi in India will celebrate Persian New Year on August 16, this year, while Zoroastrians in the world celebrate their New Year on March 21.